Western Australia Wildflowers Guide: When + Where to See Them

 Cape Naturaliste Lighthouse also has several other walking trails along the coast with wildflowers and breaching whales on show around September.

 A visit to Mammoth Cave will also take you through a bush trail after surfacing from the cave, where a variety of native orchids await.
+Even starting from Rotary Park in the middle of Margaret River town, if you follow the River Walk you’ll spot lots of native orchids.

 Near Busselton, Ambergate Reserve offers a 4-km bush loop trail where pops of colour and more orchids lie await on the trail.